pivotal/docs-tap/scst-scan/policies.hbs.md

       ...
       ```

     - `ignoreCves` contains individual ignored CVEs when determining policy enforcement.
-Below is an example of how an `app-operator` might decide to ignore `CVE-2018-14643` and `GHSA-f2jv-r9rf-7988` if they are false positives.
-See [A Note on Vulnerability Scanners](overview.hbs.md#scst-scan-note) for more details.
+In the following example, an `app-operator` ignores `CVE-2018-14643` and `GHSA-f2jv-r9rf-7988` if they are false positives.
+See [A Note on Vulnerability Scanners](overview.hbs.md#scst-scan-note).

       ```yaml
       ...